quay/quay-operator/README.md

       annotations:
         nginx.ingress.kubernetes.io/ssl-passthrough: "true"
         nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"
+      hostname: quay.example.com
 ```

 Annotations can also be applied for the Config ingress by using the `configAnnotations` property

+The `hostname` field must be specified to refer to the location for which the Quay server will be available

 ### Specifying the Quay Route